 Nursing continues to be a high-demand career, one of the fastest growing occupations in the healthcare industry.
 It is estimated that by 2035, the population over the age of 65 will outnumber the population under the age of 18 (US Census Bureau).
 With this increase in the aging population, more nurses will be needed to provide competent, passionate care in a variety of care settings.

-Nursing is a profession that gives you many choices of where to work (hospital, office, home, etc.) and over 100 speciality areas to work in.
-A career in nursing can be flexible by moving from speciality to speciality or by advancing one's position through continued education.
+Nursing is a profession that gives you many choices of where to work (hospital, office, home, etc.) and over 100 specialty areas to work in.
+A career in nursing can be flexible by moving from specialty to specialty or by advancing one's position through continued education.
 Work schedules can be varied with 8 and 12 hour shift options as well as full-time, part-time, or casual positions.
 As a travel nurse, your assignment could take you anywhere across the country or around the globe.
 Nurses receive some of the highest salaries among the other healthcare professions.

 According to the annual Gallup poll on honesty and ethical standards, nurses have been ranked the most trusted professionals since 2001.